Kenscieroyal18/Homework/README.md

 # Purpose

 Repository was created to upload SMU homework assignments.
-You can contact me at kennethr@mail.smu.edu  if you should have questions about the homework assignments.
+You can contact me at kennethr@mail.smu.edu  if you should have questions.

 # Topics

-Material of topics will be related to units in MSDS6306
+Material of topics will be related to units in MSDS6306.

 # Material